 Reinhart’s longtime, knowledgeable employees at the Swiss headquarters and across the various subsidiaries are proof of our joint commitment to attract and retain staff.
 We also take an active role in supporting various social community projects, the arts, and sports through the Paul Reinhart Foundation.
 At the regional level in Winterthur and through a global commitment to our sourcing regions through programs such as Aiducation which has allowed us to support education for young Africans over the past eight years.

 Reinhart supports sustainable cotton and we stand behind all efforts to promote best practices throughout the value chain.
 We are a proud member of the Better Cotton Initiative (BCI), Cotton made in Africa (CmiA) and Textile Exchange.
 We trade certified cotton under the BCI mass balance system, CmiA certified cotton companies, and cotton certified as Organic and/or Fairtrade.
-As one of the world’s largest traders of Organic cotton, Reinhart contributed to the development of this market over the past 15 years, including through its existing projects and gins in Africa.
+As one of the world’s largest merchant of Organic cotton, Reinhart contributed to the development of this market over the past 15 years, including through its existing projects and gins in Africa.

 As a truly global player we are active in many countries, some of which are difficult to operate in.
-We recognize that as a trader who acts as an intermediary between suppliers and buyers, we may not always be able to exercise a significant influence over the activities of others, and sometimes we are confronted with conflicting requirements.
+We recognize that as a merchant who acts as an intermediary between suppliers and buyers, we may not always be able to exercise a significant influence over the activities of others, and sometimes we are confronted with conflicting requirements.
 However, this never serves as an excuse to fail in our commitment to good business conduct and good corporate citizenship in a global context.
 We always seek to honor internationally recognized principles of responsible corporate governance within the realm of the resources that are available to us.